stats4sd/RCCRP/README.md

 Check file - RCCRP_intro.R in main folder for a quick  introduction and the following link for a walk through of that file

 https://stats4sd.github.io/RCCRP/

+The package has been integrated with OpenCPU and can be accessed via the corresponding webhook